Home » Side Dish » Middle Eastern Salad Shirazi

 Middle Eastern Salad Shirazi

-Middle Eastern Salad Shirazi is a chopped salad made of tomato, cucumber, red onion, parsley, and lemon juice.
-It’s a fabulous, fresh side dish that perfectly complements kabobs, rice, hummus, and other Middle Eastern favorites!
+Middle Eastern Salad Shirazi is a light and fresh chopped salad with tomato, cucumber, red onion, parsley, and lemon juice.
+Great served with hummus and pita or rice bowls!

 This post may contain affiliate links.
 Please read my disclosure policy